blackranger07/Metaplex-Store-Installer/README.md

 #IMPORTANT! - Run as root user.

 * Fork the metaplex-foundation/metaplex repository to your github.
-* Clone the blackranger07/Metaplex-Store-Installer repository to your linux machine via CLI.
+* Run the installer.
+It will clone the metaplex repository from your github and perform necessary changes.

 Make the Metaplex-Store-Installer.sh executable: